kln12/Interview_questions/README.md

 3.Explain about gitlab runnersand types
 4. Git pull vs git fetch
 5. Define Git stash
-6. How to 20 commits into a single commit
+6. How to 20 commits into a single commit  && Command to list all commits?
 7. what is git tag
 8.What is git rebase
+9.What is git-cherry-pick? why we use it?
+10.What is a conflict in git?
+11.What is git reset ?
+Types of reset ?
+12.what is the importance .git directory?
+13.What PR (Pull request) is? whats the importance of PR?
+What is git squash?
+Branching strategy?

 # Jenkins